-High risk loans like payday loans are the only options some people believe are available if they are struggling.
-These payday loans are typically high interest loans, as the risks are perceived to be higher.
+High risk loans like payday or short-term loans are the only options some people believe are available if they are struggling.
+These type of loans are typically high interest loans, as the risks are perceived to be higher.
 While they may not always be the best option, they do serve a purpose and can be beneficial in certain circumstances.
 Some better choices for loans might be Micro Loans through non-profits, Centrelink itself, and Community Initiatives.

 Quick view – See loan and benefit options for specific circumstances here.

 Below are multiple loan and money assistance programs for those on Centrelink

 Micro Loans through Specialist Lenders: As the name suggests, these loans are for small amounts, and to meet any sudden emergencies or urgent needs.
 With a range of $100 to $5000, these loans are usually processed fast and can be a great option in case of emergencies.
 Learn more on applying criteria here.

 Good Money: For those living in Victoria on a low income or collecting Centrelink and need a loan, this is a great community finance company with multiple locations.
 They provide low and no interest loans to cover; vehicle repairs, educational and medical expenses, bills, debt and more.

 No Interest Loans Scheme (NILS): This is a small loan amount up to $3,00 and has no interest attached to it.
 This loan can not be used for general purchases, trips, shopping or debt consolidation, it is specific to the purchase of essential household goods.

 Service’s Relief Trust Fund: If you are a Australian Defence Force member you can get access to loans and grants from the Service’s Relief Trust Fund.
 This fund was established to help members with financial difficulties.
 Loans come with a very low or no interest rate and can be repaid through a members salary.
 The 3 fund are the Royal Australian Navy Relief Trust Fund, the Australian Military Forces Relief Trust Fund and the Royal Australian Air Force Welfare Trust Fund.